Facebook Cover Photo, Group Header Image Size And Other FB Graphics

 Next up we have the Facebook Group Cover Photo.
 If you run a group on Facebook, use the dimensions below to make best use of the image header area.
 The size is 820 x 428 pixels.

-NOTE: For some reason.
-Facebook cuts off 43 pixels of the top of the image and 51px at the bottom.
-No one knows why.
-So make sure your graphic is 820 x 428 pixels and that nothing you need to be seen is in the top 43 pixels or the bottom 51 pixels of the image since it won’t be shown when viewed on a desktop computer.
+NOTE: On Desktop devices, Facebook makes the top 48 pixels and the bottom 49 pixels of the image invisible.
+So make sure your graphic is 820 x 428 pixels and that nothing you need to be seen is in the top 48 pixels or the bottom 49 pixels of the image since it won’t be shown when viewed on a desktop computer.

 Here’s the group header image for my Content Writers group.
 It’s called The Science of Copywriting – feel free to join if you write content for yourself or others and want some daily inspiration and ideas.

 I got these sizes by creating a pixel based image, uploading it, and then slowly figuring out precisely down to the pixel where Facebook was cutting off the top and bottom.
 Click on the image below to see the header in place in a group I created in Facebook to test this out:

 Facebook Desktop Ad Image Size

 My mission is to help people write and publish the best content online, so they not only promote their business, but also get to be seen as the best in their industry or market.

 So to promote that, I use Facebook marketing to help spread the message.
 And that means I also need to know the size for my ad images.

 Some of the marketing I do is based on Facebook Sponsored Posts.
 The best results come from videos (at least for now – but it does depend on the video of course!).
 For a fixed image, Facebook recommend a size of 1200 x 628 pixels.